munificent/magpie/doc/site/markdown/primitives.md

         string count
     end

-If your method is selected, you are assured that the argument matches the types you require.
+If your method expects a string, you'll get a string, not a string-or-maybe-nothing.